Firedrake/nobraketracker/readme.txt

 logfile (optional) - log to this file rather than STDERR

-Operation
+noscrape (optional) - set to 1 to disable /scrape and /stats reporting.

+=Operation

 Put torrent files into the "allowed" directory; filenames should end with ".torrent".
 To refresh the list of torrents, send a HUP to the tracker process (or just stop and restart it - state is saved after each client connection and restored on startup).

+If a torrent filename ends with ".secret.torrent", it will be excluded from /scrape and /stats announcements unless its info-hash is given.

 Give the configuration file as a command line parameter.

 There are several URL paths supported:

 /announce - normal tracker functionality
+/scrape - standardised scraping
-/stats - list stats and peers for live torrents /scrape - standardised scraping
+/stats - list stats and peers for torrents (similar to /scrape, but in HTML)

-Logging
+If a peer connects from one IP address but announces another, /stats will report the claimed address followed by the connection address.

+=Logging

 Log lines are space-separated and take the form: